 You'll calculate the population density for each tract by dividing the population by the area of each tract; this will give you the number of people per square mile.
-To do this, you'll use the editing functions of ArcMap to edit the census tract attributes (in Exercise 4 you'll edit the geometry of a feature).
+To do this, you'll use the editing functions of ArcMap to edit the census tract attributes.
+You can make calculations without being in an editing session; however, in that case, there is no way to undo the results.
+(In Exercise 4, you'll edit the geometry of a feature.)